abcdesktopio/docs/opsdocs/docs/buildapplications.wine.md

 > In this exercice we are going to install and run putty.exe for Windows inside a docker container for abcdesktop.

-PuTTY is an SSH and telnet client, developed originally by Simon Tatham for the Windows platform.
+PuTTY is an SSH and telnet client, developed originally by Simon Tatham for the Microsoft Windows platform.

-Start an OpenDekstop session.
+Start an abcdesktop session.
 You can use an authenticated session using an authentication provider ```external``` or ```explicit```, or you can do this exercice using Anonymous Authentification also know as the authentication provider ```implicit```.

 >In this exercice we choose an Anonymous authentification, **DO NOT CLOSE YOUR WEB BROWSER**, you should not be able de reconnect with the same user context, and have to restart this exercice again.